ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 Optionally, if you want to find out how to access the Spark shell to run code on Spark refer to [Appendix A](#run-spark-in-shell).

-If you are not logged into Zeppelin by default, refer to [Appendix B](#login-to-zeppelin)

 5\.
 Create a Zeppelin Notebook